 The wheelset is built with 20 spokes front and 28 rear and Sapim Cx Ray spokes front and Sapim CX Sprint rear to keep the weight down.
 Alloy nipples are used.
 This however means I do not recommend this wheelset for rider above 80kg.
 It a weight weenie wheelset for lighter riders.

-Bitex RAF/RAR12 are fairly light and fairly reliable.
-Shimano and Campagnolo freehub available.
+Bitex RAF/RAR12 are fairly light and quite reliable.
+Shimano, Campagnolo and XDR freehubs available.
 The freehub is a 6 pawl arrangement running in a 24T ratchet ring.
 Given the 6 pawl opperate in 2 groups you get 48 ppints of engagment.